Delan90/whack-a-mole/README.md

 ##Basic idea of this project

 With this project, we want to achieve four functions to practice the Tiny OS with the telosB mote:
-- Implementing a random timer to make the mote shining randomly;
+- Implementing a **random timer** to make the mote shining randomly;
 - Synchronizing the settings with **multicast**.
 By this function,every time we change the settings of one mote, the ohter mote will be Synchronized by multicast;
 - Achieveing the Self-adaptive function by sending request to other mote when booting to get the systems's settings;
 - Using the [pygame](http://www.pygame.org/news.html) to display the results.
-Each mote will broadcast their data to ppp router, we implement a pygame script to display the data from the motes as a funny game.
+Each mote will **broadcast** their data to ppp router, we implement a pygame script to display the data from the motes as a funny game.
+(All of the multicast and broadcast is using the [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol)